Philip Arps: Complaint about being called a "white supremacist"

-In February 2023 Arps was found guilty of breaching his release conditions by sending abusive and obscene messages to parole officers in 2020 and 2021, and by not charging his GPS tracker.
-The verdict was delivered almost a year after his trial on 18 February 2022, when Arps appeared in the Christchurch District Court having refused to wear a mask or take a rapid COVID test, and saying he was unvaccinated.
+He was arrested again in March 2021, accused of sending obscene messages to a probation officer – behaviour that had started in 2020.
+Police opposed bail, but it was granted.
+This case eventually saw Arps tried in 2022 and sentenced to four months in prison in April 2023.
+Reported quotes from the "tame end" of Arps's "barrage" of messages to his parole officers included the insults "worthless", "fat", "piss-weak" and "violently disgusting".
+He also wrote, "I really want to shoot you in the face."
+The sentence came over a year after a judge-alone trial on 18 February 2022, when Arps appeared in the Christchurch District Court having refused to wear a mask or take a rapid COVID test, and saying he was unvaccinated.
 A New Zealand flag was draped over his shoulder during his appearance.
 (He had been in court five days earlier on a separate matter relating to the Convoy 2022 New Zealand protest – see "Public execution" arrest, 2022 below.)
-Sentencing is scheduled for later in 2023.

-In August 2022 Arps protested in support of Counterspin Media founders Kelvyn Alp and Hannah Spierer as they appeared in Christchurch District Court.
+In August 2022, in between his trial and conviction for breaching release conditions, Arps protested in support of Counterspin Media founders Kelvyn Alp and Hannah Spierer as they appeared in Christchurch District Court.
 Like Arps had been, they were charged with distributing an objectionable publication – specifically, the livestream video of the Christchurch shootings.
 Arps shouted insults at counterprotestors and at people entering the court.

-Anti-Government protests after 2019
+Anti-government protests

 "Public execution" arrest, 2022

 Arps was arrested in Picton on 11 February 2022 while travelling north to join the Convoy 2022 New Zealand protest in Wellington.
-According to media reports he had told people at a Christchurch petrol station that was on his way to a "public execution", and that “I’ve been promising it, I’ll see you in seven to 10 years”.
+According to media reports he had told people at a Christchurch petrol station that he was on his way to a "public execution", and that "I've been promising it, I'll see you in seven to 10 years".
 He also reportedly threatened to kill members of the public and police.
 He was charged with threatening to kill and using offensive language.
 Three days later, on Monday 14, he was granted bail with conditions including a ban on entering the greater Wellington area.
 As the protest continued Arps was an active participant on Telegram, calling for contractors who helped police install concrete blocks to be named and added to the "Nuremberg list".

-Te Aratai College
+Te Aratai College opening

 In June 2022 Christchurch's Te Aratai College, formerly Linwood College, was officially opened by Prime Minister Jacinda Ardern.
 At least one of Arps' sons was a student there at the time.
 A "freedom movement" protest of 50–100 people gathered near the school during the Prime Minister's visit, having been encouraged by Arps and others.
 His social media posts, made under the username "Antisemite", claimed that his son had attracted the attention of security by asking whether Ardern would be protected by bulletproof glass.
 The protesters' grievances included vaccines, Marxism, the media, police, and Three Waters.
 Ardern was kept away from the protest.